 A selfie culture obsessed with self-expression cannot get enough of itself.
 Like lust or greed, an insatiable thirst for attention only grows when indulged.
 We are told not to chase after self-gratification and so distinguish ourselves from those who do not know God (1 Thessalonians 4:3–7).
 We are also instructed not to desire to be rich but to seek wisdom, godliness, and contentment instead (1 Timothy 6:6, 9–10; Proverbs 3:13–16).

 The battle cries of New Testament Christianity have always been “Take up your cross and follow Jesus!
 Be crucified with Christ.
 Store up for yourselves treasure in heaven, not here on earth” (Luke 9:23; Galatians 2:20; Matthew 6:19).
 But the battle cries of selfie Christianity sound like this: “God thinks you are awesome!
 Follow your dreams!
 Speak positively, and God will bless it.”
-This pseudo-gospel has integrated with the selfie culture, and the heresy is going virtually undetected by millions.
+This pseudo-gospel has integrated with the selfie culture.

 As we take our selfies and post them for others to see, we must take care to maintain godliness, modesty, and propriety.
 Selfie culture tends to foster a love of self.
 But Jesus said the greatest commandment is to “love the Lord your God with all your heart, soul, mind, and strength” (Mark 12:30).
 When we love God, obedience follows naturally.
 We cannot love God biblically and continue to be infatuated with ourselves.
 The closer we draw to God, the more we see the depravity of our own hearts.
 Self-infatuation has no room for the love of God.
 We can only serve one master (Matthew 6:24).
 Jesus came not to refine our flesh but to kill it (Romans 6:6; Galatians 2:20), and until we are willing to crucify our selfie mindset, we cannot be His true disciples.